Glossary

 A legal document that notifies a person that they will be deported from New Zealand and explains:

-• any time period for which the person may not return to New Zealand
+- any time period during which the person may not return to New Zealand

 Deported

-A person is deported from New Zealand if the person leaves New Zealand (whether or not at the expense of the Government of New Zealand):
+A person is deported from New Zealand if the person leaves New Zealand (whether or not at the expense of the New Zealand government):

-• on or after the date on which a deportation order may be served on the person under section 175 of the Immigration Act 2009; or
+- on or after the date on which a deportation order may be served on the person under section 175 of the Immigration Act 2009

-• after a deportation order has been served on the person; or
+- after a deportation order has been served on the person

-• while he or she is subject to a prohibition on entry to New Zealand under sections 179 or 180 of the Immigration Act 2009; or
+- while they are subject to a prohibition on entry to New Zealand under sections 179 or 180 of the Immigration Act 2009

-• the person is served with a deportation order when he or she is outside New Zealand; or
+- the person is served with a deportation order when they are outside New Zealand, or

 Direct employer